kentbrew/dotsnboxes/README.md

 In the repo are three files.
 In descending order of specialization, they are:

-server.js - serves socket.io plus the client and console files.
+* `server.js` - serves socket.io plus the client and console files.
 Also directs traffic.
 This could be used for many applications.

-client.html - starts socket.io, puts a touchpad on the screen, sends new position to server.js if the player makes a new move or stops moving.
+* `client.html` - starts socket.io, puts a touchpad on the screen, sends new position to server.js if the player makes a new move or stops moving.

-console.html - specially written to do nothing but run Dots and Boxes.
+* `console.html` - specially written to do nothing but run Dots and Boxes.

 Important note: much (most) of this code is crap.
 Please a) don't judge me by it and b) feel free to fix and ask for a merge!

+The JavaScript inside the client and the console is case-hardened, meaning that it would (theoretically) run as third-party JavaScript inside any other Web page.
+See my [De-Suckifying Third-Party JavaScript](https://github.com/kentbrew/desuckify) talk for more about all that.

 ## The Breakdown